Skip to main content

 Application process

-An application must be submitted to the department chair with a letter of support from a mathematics faculty member.
-The application should be submitted during the junior year.
+An application must be submitted to the department chair, sponsored by a mathematics faculty member who can attest that you have completed two activities from the list below.
+The application may be submitted during the junior or senior year.
+It must be submitted in time for Degree Review to include your name in the list of departmental honors at graduation (typically about 6 weeks prior to graduation).
 The application is available at the following link: Honors Application

 Requirements